Coffee and High Blood Pressure

 Acidosis

-Have you heard of Acidosis?
-If you haven’t, I’m sure you know about the Ph balance of your skin.
+Have you heard of this?
+If you haven’t, I’m sure you know about the pH balance of your skin.
 Advertisers often use it when promoting soap.
 If your skin is too acidic or too alkaline, unhealthy skin will result.
-This same Ph balance is a necessary environmental condition within all our organs too.
-Keeping an eye on the blood Ph, which should be 7.365 – slightly alkaline, is a perfect indicator of your body Ph balance.
+This same pH balance is a necessary environmental condition within all our organs too.
+Keeping an eye on the blood pH, which should be 7.365 – slightly alkaline, is a perfect indicator of your body pH balance.
 7 – is neutral, and anything below 7 is acidic.

 Coffee is an acid food, and when taking into consideration all the other acidic foods we might consume during the day, obviously keeping it in moderation is wise, don’t you think?